Abhilash Tomy: Sailing career

-Prior to his solo circumnavigation of the globe (which was called Sagar Parikrama 2), Tomy had represented India in several international events including the 2011 Cape Town to Rio Race, the 2014 Spanish Copa del Rey race and two successive Korea Cups.
+Prior to his solo circumnavigation of the globe (which was called Sagar Parikrama 2), Tomy had represented India in several international events including the 2011 Cape Town to Rio Race, Enterprise World Championships, Asian Sailing Championship etc.

 In 2006, based on a proposal by Vice Admiral MP Awati, the navy authorised the construction of the INSV Mhadei, a sailboat, which was then sailed solo around the world by Cdr Dilip Donde in 2009-10, making four stops - Fremantle, Lyttelton, Port Stanley and Cape Town.
 This voyage was called the Sagar Parikrama, and Tomy was chosen as its shore support crew, helping Donde stock up supplies at the four ports.

 Based on this experience, and his sailing expertise, he was chosen to helm Sagar Parikrama 2, a non-stop, unassisted circumnavigation of the globe, under sail.
 To prepare him for this role, in 2011, he and Cdr Dilip Donde participated in the Cape Town to Rio Race.
 On the return leg, Tomy sailed doubled handed from Rio to Cape Town and single handed from Cape Town to Goa.
-He also sailed to Malaysia and Thailand, with a team of three people.
+He also sailed to Malaysia and Thailand, with a crew of three.

 On 1 November 2012, Tomy and the Mhadei departed from the Gateway of India at Mumbai.
 After completing a voyage of 23,100 nautical miles, he returned to Mumbai on 31 March 2013, having sailed around the Cape of Good Hope, Cape Horn and Cape Leeuwin.
-He became the first Indian, second Asian, and 79th person to accomplish this feat.
+He became the only Indian, second Asian, and 79th person to accomplish this feat.
 A ceremonial reception was given by the President of India Shri Pranab Mukherjee at the Gateway of India on 6 April 2013.

+2018 Golden Globe Race

-Tomy was a special invitee and the only Asian entrant in the 2018 edition of the solo non-stop round-the-world Golden Globe Race.
-After 82 days, while in 3rd position, Tomy's boat was damaged in a storm, and he suffered a severe injury to his spine.
+Abhilash was a special invitee and the only Asian entrant in the 2018 edition of the solo non-stop round-the-world Golden Globe Race.
+After 82 days, while in 3rd position, Abhilash's boat was damaged in a storm, and he suffered a severe injury to his spine.
 He was rescued after a multinational rescue effort.

-He retired prematurely from the Indian Navy on 11 January 2021 to prepare for the 2022 Golden Globe Race.
+2022 Golden Globe Race

+Abhilash took premature retirement from the Indian Navy in January 2021 to prepare for the 2022 Golden Globe Race.
+Due to back injuries sustained from his previous Golden Globe attempt, Abhilash took this journey with a titanium rod inserted in his spine.
+He finished second in the race and become the first Asian to do so.
+Abhilash's sailing commenced on 4 September 2022 from Les Sables-D'Olonne, France and finished on 29 April 2023 after sailing non-stop for 236 days.

 Personal life

-Abhilash Tomy is married to Urmimala Nag of West Bengal.
-The couple has two sons - Vedaant and Abhraneil.
+Abhilash Tomy is married to Urmimala Nag from West Bengal.
+The couple has two sons, Vedaant and Abhraneil.